MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/purchasing-how-process-purchase-returns-cancellations.md

 7. In the **Direct Unit Cost** field, enter the amount of the purchase allowance.
 8. Assign the purchase allowance as an item charge to the items in the posted receipt.
 For more information, see [Use Item Charges to Account for Additional Trade Costs](payables-how-assign-item-charges.md).
 When you have assigned the allowance, return to the **Purchase Credit Memo** page.

 When you post the purchase return order, the purchase allowance is added to the relevant purchase entry amount.
-In this way, you can maintain accurate stock valuation.
+In this way, you can maintain accurate inventory valuation.

 ## <a name="to-combine-return-shipments"></a>To combine return shipments